-When done, click Save to import your API.
+When done, click Create to import your API.
 You'll be redirected to the summary page for your API when it's fully imported.

 To use Auth0 to secure your API, you'll need to register Auth0 as an OAuth 2.0 Authorization Server.
 You can do so using the Azure Publisher Portal.

-Click on Add Authorization Server.
-You'll see the configuration screen that lets you provide details about your Auth0 tenant.
+Click on Add.
+You'll see the Add OAuth2 service configuration screen that lets you provide details about your Auth0 tenant.

 For the purposes of this example, we'll use the Authorization Code grant type, but you're free to use whichever grant type is most appropriate for your use case.
 Azure currently supports the following grant types: Authorization Code, Implicit, Resource Owner Password, Client Credentials.